davidgasquez/handbook/Open Data.md

 - **Distribution**.
 Decentralized.
 No central authority.
 Can work in a closed network.
 Cache/CDN friendly.
 	- A package is an URL ([like in Deno](https://deno.land/manual@v1.31.2/examples/manage_dependencies)).
 You can import from an URL (`data add example.com/dataset.yml` or `data add example.com/hub_curated_datasets.yml`).
+	- As [Rufus Pollock puts it](https://datahub.io/docs/dms/notebook#go-modules-and-dependency-management-re-data-package-management-2020-05-16-rufuspollock), Keep it as simple as possible.
+Store the table location and schema and get me the data on the hard disk fast.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
 	- Datasets could be linked to a [[Open Data#Datafile |Datafile]] with description, default visualizations, WASM linked code...
 	- One repository, one dataset.